MLev29/ChatProgram/README.md

 ### Features
 - Handles both IPV4 and IPV6 IP address
 - The clients and server use event polling to prevent blocking calls
-- Close server via the `!closeServer` command on any clients
+- Close server via the `!closeServer` command from any clients
 - Clients can set a username

 ### Dependencies